 The magnetic field of the Earth is clearly influenced by the Sun.
 Figure 31 shows the details of how the stream of charged particles from the Sun, the solar wind, influences the field lines and a several processes occurring in the higher atmosphere.
+Figure 32 shows the effects.
 The details of these fascinating processes are still a subject of research.